-Click the name of a client to go to the System Details Overview page.
-For more information about the System Details Overview page in the Web UI, see Reference > Systems.
+Click the name of a client to go to that client system's Details overview page and all its tabs and subtabs.
+For more information about the System Details overview page in the Web UI, see Reference > Systems.

 Check a client to add it to the system set manager.
 For more information about the system set manager, see Client-configuration > System-set-manager.